-Despite everything, Queensland remains the easiest jurisdiction to carry out crew changes.
+Despite everything, Queensland remains the easiest jurisdiction to carry out crew changes in Australia.

 About this page: